pieroproietti/penguins-eggs/README.md

 ## Testing penguins-eggs
 ### Prerequisites
+Penguins-eggs on Debian depend from this packages, you need to install it, in this way:
 ``` bash
 sudo apt-get update
 sudo apt-get install squashfs-tools xorriso live-boot syslinux syslinux-common isolinux pxelinux
 ```

 To test it, you need a functional installation of Linux Debian version 8 or 9, and download eggs from github: